 and she's left wondering what she did wrong like why did she do something that made him feel like she was too clingy did she do something that was just upsetting to him and he didn't feel that he needed to continue the relationship.

-and then during the times where she is doing things and she's living her life and things like that she actually ends up meeting him in weird circumstances in places that she thought that she would never be able to see him again.
+and then during the times when she is doing things and she's living her life and things like that she actually ends up meeting him in weird circumstances in places where she thought that she would never be able to see him again.

-it just brings up a lot of emotion every time she does see him because she always wondered what if he stayed would they have been something more and then throughout the whole book it's like a kind of like her journey into adulthood as well
+it just brings up a lot of emotion every time she does see him because she always wondered what if he stayed would they have been something more than throughout the whole book it's kind of like her journey into adulthood as well

-even though she's already an adult it's kind of like her journeys like living with that grief of our parents passing away living with a broken heart and having like new relationships and friendships and things like that.
+even though she's already an adult it's kind of like her journey like living with that grief of our parents passing away living with a broken heart and having new relationships and friendships and things like that.

 and then towards the end of the book, we finally realized why our hero was kind of always wishy-washy and disappearing all the time and maybe he had some secrets of his own that he didn't want to bring up to our heroine.